bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. express is a powerful framework for node that allows for both improved workflow and better project organization by allowing you to split up into components
 - [ ] Describe Middleware?
+in the context of node, middleware functions as sort of a gate keeper as your code goes from one method to the next. it can alter the request data, it can be used for authentication/validation,or you could simply use it to make logs of incoming traffic
 - [ ] Describe a Resource?
+a resource is data attached to a request that the endpoints can recieve and react to

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? status code 200

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? one way is to use things like express router
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.